Barney the Cat

 "Meooow meeeeooooow meow," Barney said.
 Which actually meant, "you want to take my friend away...
 I'm going to make you hurt..."

-"That's a good kitty," and Ed made his way down the stairs one step at a time.
-On the third Barney came running down the stairs behind him making his way in front of Ed's left foot.
-Not seeing the cat he stumbles over the orange feline with only one thought going through his mind.
-This is really going to hurt.
+"That's a good kitty," and he made his way down the stairs one step at a time.
+When he reached the third step, Barney ran down behind him and shoved his whole body in front of Ed's left foot.
+Fear stuck Ed as he knew he was in trouble, his foot tripping over the cat he had once called his little buddy.
+One thought that did go through his mind while he began to fall forward was, this is really going to hurt...

-"Oh no not my game...
-I was getting so high..." and then he looked at the stairs.
+"Oh no!
+Not my game...
+I was doing so good..." and then he looked at the stairs.
 Sitting on one of the steps near the top was Barney.
 He looks down at his fallen owner with a squint in his eyes.
-A strange green glow can be seen inside of his eyes, and those eyes were locked on Ed lying helpless at the bottom of the stairs.
+A strange green glow can be seen inside of those squinted eyes, and those eyes were locked on Ed lying helpless at the bottom of the stairs.